AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 }
 ```

-Basically, we pass in a pointer to ourselves (`this`).
+Basically, a `Light` passes in a pointer to itself (`this`).
 While doing so may seem pointless, it becomes more important in game development because it allows the state to ask the entity certain questions, like how much health it currently has and so on.
 The state can then use that information to decide what state the entity should transition to.
-Clearly, in the case of a lightbulb, there isn't really any information to poll.
+Health is too low?
+Transition to a more defensive/fleeing state.
+Health is high?
+Be more aggressive.
+Clearly, in the case of a lightbulb, there isn't really any information that we need to poll the `Light` instance that gets passed in.

 One final note: Each state class typically follows the [singleton design pattern](https://refactoring.guru/design-patterns/singleton) to avoid unnecessary memory allocations and deallocations as we transition from one state to another, and then potentially back to a state that we were already in at one point.
 With our lights, if we didn't use singletons, we'd have to recreate our states every time we made a transition, and that would be wasteful.
+Plus, this design pattern is more efficient if we have multiple lights since the states are not tied to any particular instance—remember, they accept a pointer to an instance whenever any of their methods are called!

 To understand how this all works in practice, we'll implement everything from scratch.